 Strong nurse leaders possess a number of qualities, which include the following:

 - Critical-thinking and decision-making skills

 Whether developing technology, advocating for patients, or running hospitals, nurses need decision-making skills.
-For example, the IOM says nurse leaders must identify problems and areas of waste, devise and implement plans for improvement, and make necessary adjustments to achieve goals.
+For example, the NAM says nurse leaders must identify problems and areas of waste, devise and implement plans for improvement, and make necessary adjustments to achieve goals.
 These responsibilities require an ability to analyze problems, look at the bigger picture, and devise solutions.

 - A commitment to lifelong learning